 Ohio Governor John Gilligan attended the groundbreaking ceremonies on September 17th, 1974.
-Designed by Bruce Huston of Huston Associates, the building on University Drive in New Philadelphia with five acres under one roof is one of the largest in the state.
+Designed by Bruce Huston of Huston Associates, the building on University Drive in New Philadelphia with five acres under one roof was one of the largest in the state at the time.
 It was finished ahead of schedule and dedicated on August 15th, 1976.

 The Buckeye JVS Board, formed in 1973, was comprised of: